johanv/blog.johanv.org/posts/how-to-change-the-status-of-a-civicrm-event-participant-by-scanning-a-bar-code.rst

-.. title: How to change the status of a CiviCRM event participant by scanning a bar code.
+.. title: How to change the status of a CiviCRM event participant by scanning a bar code
 .. slug: how-to-change-the-status-of-a-civicrm-event-participant-by-scanning-a-bar-code
 .. date: 2016-05-27 22:12:09 UTC+02:00
 .. tags: civicrm,api,howto